-Smith, M.K (2001) Carl Rogers, core conditions and education, the encyclopedia of informal education, http//:www.infed.org/thinkers/et-rogers.htm
+Smith, M.K (2001) Carl Rogers, core conditions and education, The encyclopedia of pedagogy and informal education, http//:www.infed.org/thinkers/et-rogers.htm

 Smith, M. K. (2000) Introducing In formal Education, http//:www.infed.org/intro.htm

-Smith, M. K. (2001) Josephine Macalister Brew and Informal education, the encyclopedia of informal education, http//:www. infed.org.thinkers/et-brew.htm
+Smith, M. K. (2001) Josephine Macalister Brew and Informal education, The encyclopedia of pedagogy and informal education, http//:www. infed.org.thinkers/et-brew.htm

 Storkey, F. (1995) The Search for Intimacy, London: Hodder and Stoughton.